Cereal84/TSRAD/README.md

 When you do it stop the daemon and when you've done restart it.
 This procedure is necessary to avoid inconsisten data.

 NOTE
 With the second version you can write the tv-show's title in any format except l33t.
-For who don't know the l33t please go to :
+For who doesn't know the l33t please go to :
 	http://en.wikipedia.org/wiki/Leet .